Gun turret: Land fortifications

-In 1859, the Royal Commission on the Defence of the United Kingdom were in the process of recommending a huge programme of fortifications to protect Britain's naval bases.
-They interviewed Captain Coles, who had bombarded Russian fortifications during the Crimean War, however Coles repeatedly lost his temper during the discussion and the commissioners failed to ask him about the gun turret that he had patented earlier in that year, with the result that none of the Palmerston Forts mounted turrets.
+In 1859, the Royal Commission on the Defence of the United Kingdom was in the process of recommending a huge programme of fortifications to protect Britain's naval bases.
+They interviewed Captain Coles, who had bombarded Russian fortifications during the Crimean War; however, Coles repeatedly lost his temper during the discussion, and the commissioners failed to ask him about the gun turret that he had patented earlier in that year, with the result that none of the Palmerston Forts mounted turrets.
 Eventually, the Admiralty Pier Turret at Dover was commissioned in 1877 and completed in 1882.

 In continental Europe, the invention of high explosive shells in 1885 threatened to make all existing fortifications obsolete; a partial solution was the protection of fortress guns in armoured turrets.
 Pioneering designs were produced by Commandant Henri-Louis-Philippe Mougin in France and Captain Maximilian Schumann in Germany.
 Mougin's designs were incorporated in a new generation of polygonal forts constructed by Raymond Adolphe Séré de Rivières in France and Henri Alexis Brialmont in Belgium.
 Developed versions of Schumann's turrets were employed after his death in the fortifications of Metz.
 In 1914, the Brialmont forts in the Battle of Liège proved unequal to the German "Big Bertha" 42 cm siege howitzers, which were able to penetrate the turret armour and smash turret mountings.